 Now add an organization to the portal (perhaps start by adding the Physical Plant Department organization to the Lunar Resort):

-- Click the Add button and choose Regular Organization.
-To attach a site when you create an organization, click on Organization Site at the right and check the Create Site box.
+Select the Organizations tab and click the Add button to add a new organization.
+To attach a site when you create an organization, click on the Organization Site section heading at the bottom and check the Create Site box.
 If you don’t know right now if your organization needs a site, that’s fine.
 You can always add one later.

-To edit an organization go to the Users and Organizations section of the Control Panel.
-You should see any active portal users and organizations listed.
-Click the Actions button (as usual, the vertical ellipsis icon) next to an organization.
+To edit an organization go to the Users and Organizations section of the Control Panel and click the Organizations tab.
+You should see any active portal organizations listed.
+Click the Actions button (the vertical ellipsis icon) next to an organization.
 This shows a list of actions you can perform on this organization.

 Edit lets you specify details about the organization, including addresses, phone numbers, email addresses and websites.